Jeiwan/uniswapv3-book/README.md

 1. Milestone 2, Tick Bitmap Index: what happens when there are no ticks?
 Will it keep looping until it reaches max/min tick?
 1. Milestone 3: liquidity management
 1. Somewhere: clarify that sqrtP has better precision than ticks and that current price is never computed from current tick.
+1. Where to start for complete Uniswap beginners
 1. Ideas for Extras:
     1. Tick math implementation.
 Explanation of the math in [TickMath](https://github.com/Uniswap/v3-core/blob/main/contracts/libraries/TickMath.sol) contract.
     1. Breakdown of the alpha-router: https://github.com/Uniswap/swap-router-contracts